Canadian Immigration Lawyer

 - Labor Market Impact Assessment Matters (LMIA)

-We provide exceptional service to ensure that your business gets their foreign workers approved to work.
-Moreover, we also extend our services to any foreign worker presently working in Canada to get their work permits extended or further apply towards a permanent resident status in Canada.
-We deal with many companies in many different industries.
+Gupta Law Firm also provides services to any foreign worker presently working in Canada to get their work permits extended or further apply towards a permanent resident status in Canada.

 Recruitment and Advertisement